JCPTrevillian/OSG-Landing-Page/README.md

 \
 \
 **Color: This is a mock-up with a logo placeholder for the logo my client will furnish for the final.
-I carefully consideredthe gold color as I was given the hex #926f54 for the actual logo color.
+I carefully considered the gold color as I was given the hex #926f54 for the actual logo color.
 When I used that hex for the website the color was too dark, so I tried 20% lighter version #79561b.
 Unfortunately that was also dark.
 I found #c4a166 which was brilliant on the screen.**
 \